- Getting Started: Beyond WordPress Theme Documentation

 - How to Upload Favicon: Beyond WordPress Theme Documentation

 - Host Requirements For Good Usage: Beyond WordPress Theme Documentation

 Getting Started: Beyond WordPress Theme Documentation #

 Firstly, welcome to Beyond WordPress theme documentation, guide & tutorial!
 If you need anything feel free to ask questions by contacting our 24 hours support accessing your Account and opening tickets, you are free to open as many tickets as you want.
 This is the instruction manual for the Beyond WordPress theme powered by Visualmodo.

 So, we ask that you read this document carefully as it will help you a lot in creating your website because it shows you much information of the theme.
 In addition, we suggest you take a look in the help area on Help Desk for video tutorials and step-by-step guides.

 Install Your Beyond WordPress Theme #

-In the first 3. steps of your Beyond WordPress Theme documentation, you will see how to get it started properly.
+In the first 3. steps of your Beyond WordPress theme documentation, guide & tutorial, you will see how to get it started properly.
 When you purchase our Beyond WordPress theme you will receive an e-mail with a link for download.
 Once you made the download you will have a bigger folder in .ZIP format.
 This is the case you have purchased our themes on the following marketplaces;

 With something like 9MB of size on the marketplaces with all the theme content called ‘ThemeMaster.zip’